 UCSC Exchange Student Program students: Your final, official transcript will be sent automatically from UCSC to your home university exchange office at no cost to you.

-In either case, this process can take up to 6-8 weeks, after grades are posted.
+This process can take up to 6-8 weeks after grades are posted.
 If you need copies of your transcript sooner, you can print a copy of your unofficial transcript from MyUCSC, or purchase an official transcript from the UCSC Registrar.

 Returnee Support